CosmicFinisher/CosmicLexicon.Foundation/src/reflection/asm/README.Foundation.Reflection.Assembly.md

-# OpenEchoSystem.Core.Reflection.Assembly Namespace Overview
+# ConsmicLexicon.Foundation.Reflection.Assembly Namespace Overview

 ## Purpose

-The `OpenEchoSystem.Core.Reflection.Assembly` namespace provides extensions and utilities for working with .NET assemblies, types, and properties.
+The `ConsmicLexicon.Foundation.Reflection.Assembly` namespace provides extensions and utilities for working with .NET assemblies, types, and properties.
 It simplifies common reflection tasks and offers convenient ways to query and filter types within an assembly.

 ## Key Classes